Audacium/audacium/README.md

 [![Audacium](.github/audacium_logo.png)](http://audacium.xyz)
 <br/>

+## Maintenance
+For the time being, Audacium won't be updated.
+I've simply lost interest in the project.

 ## Searching for contributors!
 I'm currently searching for contributors as I can't keep up the project alone.
 If you're interested to become one, make an issue!